Encyclopaedia Inflationaris: Zero Parameter Models

+More recently, various other theoretical constructions have been proposed that also give a potential matching \Eq{eq:potsi}.

-More recently, in \Refc{Ellis:2013xoa}, a supergravity realization of this model was presented.
-We now briefly review how this can be achieved.
+In \Refc{Ellis:2013xoa}, a supergravity realization of this model was presented that we now briefly review.
 The model is based on no-scale supergravity and has two fields, a modulus $T$ and the inflaton $\phi$.
-The K\"ahler and super-potentials are given by $K=-3\ln \left(T+T^{\dagger}-\vert \phi\vert^2/3\right)$ and $W=\hat{\mu}\phi^2-\lambda\phi^3/3$, respectively.
+The K\"ahler and super-potential are given by

+where $\hat{\mu}$ is of dimension 1 and $\lambda $ dimensionless (recall that the K\"ahler potential is of dimension 2 while the super-potential is of dimension 3), respectively.
 The quantities $\hat{\mu}$ and $\lambda$ are constants characterizing the model.
-It follows that the K\"ahler matrix and its inverse can be written as
+It follows that the K\"ahler matrix and its inverse\footnote{The inverse of the K\"ahler matrix is $K^{\bar{j} k}$ so $K^{k \bar{j}}$ is the transpose of the inverse} can be written as